vadymmarkov/MARKRangeSlider/README.md

 - `leftValue` - the value of the left thumb
 - `rightValue` - the value of the right thumb
 - `minimumDistance` - the distance between 2 thumbs (thumbs can't be closer to each other than this distance)
-- 'pushable' - allows the user to push both controls
+- `pushable` - allows the user to push both controls
-- 'disableOverlapping' - disables the overlaping of thumb controls
+- `disableOverlapping` - disables the overlaping of thumb controls

 ## Available styling properties
 Images are customizable, default ones are used when no image is provided.